ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 # Apache Kafka

-In this article we are presenting real time event processing and analytics using **Kafka** deployed on Kubernetes cluster.
-We are documenting how to deploy this capability on IBM Cloud Private using a [**Kafka**](https://Kafka.apache.org/) open source distribution or the new [IBM Event Streams product](https://developer.ibm.com/messaging/event-streams/) and how to remote connect from hosts outside of the cluster, how to support high availability...
+In this article we are summarizing what Apache [**Kafka**](https://Kafka.apache.org/) is and group some references and notes we gathered during our different implementations and  **Kafka** deployment within Kubernetes cluster.
+We are documenting how to deploy Kafka on IBM Cloud Private or deploying [IBM Event Streams product](https://developer.ibm.com/messaging/event-streams/).
+This content does not replace [the excellent introduction](https://Kafka.apache.org/intro/) every developer using Kafka should read.

 Update 03/2019 - *Author: [Jerome Boyer](https://www.linkedin.com/in/jeromeboyer/)*

 ## Introduction

-[Kafka](https://Kafka.apache.org/) is a distributed streaming platform with the following key capabilities:
+[Kafka](https://Kafka.apache.org/) is a distributed event streaming platform with the following key capabilities:

 * Publish and subscribe streams of records.
 Data are stored so consuming applications can pull the information they need, and keep track of what they have seen so far.
 * Atomic broadcast, send a record once, every subscriber gets it once.
 * Store streams of data records on disk and replicate within the cluster for fault-tolerance.
 Keep data for a time period before delete.
-* Built on top of the ZooKeeper synchronization service to keep topic, partitions and offsets states high available.
+* Built on top of the ZooKeeper synchronization service to keep topic, partitions and metadat highly available.

 ### Use cases